Savory Persian Galette

 Hali Ghuroo – Sour plum stew with poached eggs

-With the arrival of spring, Iranians hit their local markets and eagerly look forward to finding unripe sour plums (Gojeh Sabz), unripe almonds (Chaghaleh Badom), and unripe sour grapes (Ghooreh).
+With the arrival of spring, Iranians flock to their local markets and eagerly look forward to finding unripe sour plums (Gojeh Sabz), unripe almonds (Chaghaleh Badom), and unripe sour grapes (Ghooreh).
 I find Iranians’ love of sour and unripe fruits to be incredibly unique and endearing.
-Gojeh Sabz, Persian green unripe plums, are a seasonal delicacy…
+Gojeh Sabz, or Persian green unripe plums, are a…

 Soup-e Jow – Barley soup

-Soup-e Jow is a delightfully simple and flavorful soup, but is not really well-known in the line-up of Persian soups and Aashes.
-(Aash is a Farsi word for a thick soup, like a cross between a soup and a stew.)
-The barley offers an earthy flavor and satisfying chew, while lemon juice contributes a refreshing…
+Soup-e Jow is a delightfully simple and flavorful soup, though it isn’t widely known among Persian soups and Aashes.
+(Aash is a Persian word for a thick soup, like a cross between a soup and a stew.)
+The barley lends an earthy flavor and satisfying chew, while lemon juice adds a refreshing sourness.
+Carrots bring…